uswds/uswds-site/pages/documentation/guidance/performance/how.md

 ## Adding site tracking

-Once you’ve determined the metrics to track, the tools to use, and what your performance budgets and goals are, it’s time to setup the systems to do the actual tracking of your metrics.
+Once you’ve determined the metrics to track, the tools to use, and what your performance budgets and goals are, it’s time to set up the systems to do the actual tracking of your metrics.
 How and when to track is up to your team and workflow.
 It’s a good idea to have a discussion with the team about the how, when, and what of performance.

 - How do people want to hear about performance?
 - Through what channels do they want to be notified?